mongoid/mongoid-locker/README.md

 end
 ```

-`#with_lock` takes an optional [handful of options around retrying](http://rdoc.info/github/mongoid/mongoid-locker/Mongoid/Locker:with_lock), so make sure to take a look.
+The `#with_lock` function takes an optional [handful of options around retrying](http://rdoc.info/github/mongoid/mongoid-locker/Mongoid/Locker:with_lock), so make sure to take a look.

 The default timeout can also be set on a per-class basis: